 Upon graduation, students are fully prepared for entry-level work within the animation industry or to seek and create opportunities on their own as freelance independent artists.

 Professional opportunities may include: animation studios, feature film and television production, independent short-form film festivals, museum exhibition, teaching and corporate media.
-Many of our graduates have gone on to further their studies at top graduate schools, such as Cal Arts.

 Jobs and internships